camunda/camunda-docs-manual/content/examples/tutorials/jsf-task-forms.md

 Note that you need `camunda-engine-cdi` in order to have the `camundaTaskForm` bean available.

-## How does this work?
+# How does this work?

-If the user clicks on "Start to work on task" (![start task button in tasklist][start-task]) in the tasklist, he will follow a link to this form, including the taskId and the callback URL (the URL to access the central tasklist) as GET-Parameters.
+If the user clicks on "Start to work on task" {{< img src="../img/start-task-button.png" title="Start Task Button" >}} in the tasklist, he will follow a link to this form, including the taskId and the callback URL (the URL to access the central tasklist) as GET-Parameters.
 Accessing this form will trigger the special CDI bean `camundaTaskForm` which

  *   starts a conversation,
  *   remembers the callback URL
- *   starts the User Task in the process engine, meaning the bean sets the start date and assigns the task to the CDI business process scope (see [CDI Integration](ref:/guides/user-guide/#cdi-and-java-ee-integration) for details).
+ *   starts the User Task in the process engine, meaning the bean sets the start date and assigns the task to the CDI business process scope (see [CDI Integration]({{< relref "user-guide/cdi-java-ee-integration/index.md" >}}) for details).

 For that, you just need to add this code block to the beginning of your JSF view: